NicholasTran/G8_SwishSwooshSwordSimulator/README.md

 6. From the SDK, program and run the c program

 ## Repository Structure
-Below are all the directories within the repository and descriptions of the directories and any
+Below are all the directories within the repository and descriptions of the directories and any notable files within them.

 G8_SwishSwooshSwordSimulator